dentproject/docs.dent.dev/Installation/DENT Installation/DENTInstallation.md

 device 0 offset 0x400000, size 0xc00000
 ```

-The system should now boot into ONIE with Installer Mode Enabled.
+The system will now boot into ONIE with Installer Mode Enabled.
 Expected console output is as follows:

 ```
 ** Installer Mode Enabled **